 The Council was never convened for the purpose of deciding if Jesus was divine.
+At this point I could safely relegate the book into into it’s proper place on my bookshelves.
+Fiction.
 I could go on and on with other factual errors or interpretive stretches.
 Clearly this book should not be taken at face value on any historical claim.
 Do the research.

 Why the title of “Thank you, Dan Brown”?
 Because, like most average human beings who are stumbling their way through this journey with Jesus, I had not taken the time to study these issues.
 Thanks to Mr.Brown I have spent a lot more time investigating early church history, the foundation of the Bible, and other critical issues brought to the forefront by The Da Vinci Code.
 Made me look, Dan!
 And I am comfortable with what I have found.
 So thank you Dan Brown!